AI Glossary

 Context Window

-The amount of text that a LLM can consider at one time when processing or generating text.
+The amount of text that an LLM can consider at one time when processing or generating text.
 A larger context window allows the model to understand and generate longer, more coherent pieces of text.

 Continuous Improvement